 Flournoy earned a bachelor’s degree in social studies from Harvard University and a master’s degree in international relations from Balliol College at the University of Oxford.

-Jack Reed, the senior Senator from Rhode Island who just won re-election, is poised to become the top Democrat on the Armed Serves Committee in the next Congress.
+text: Jack Reed, the senior Senator from Rhode Island who just won re-election, is poised to become the top Democrat on the Armed Serves Committee in the next Congress.

 Prior to his election to the Senate in 1996, Reed served three terms in Rhode Island's State Senate and three terms in the U.S. House.
 After his graduation from West Point in 1971, he received an active duty commission in the Army, and earned a master's degree in public policy and later, a law degree from Harvard.